A leadership programme for all nurses and midwives from Black, Asian or Ethnic Minority backgrounds in England

 Development of leadership attributes which enable influence from ward to board.
 Specific consideration will be given to exploring the INA leader’s sphere of authority in relation to systems leadership and leading upwards.

-Participants are introduced to the co-consulting coaching method, reflect on their leadership journey so far and discuss next steps in their career pathway.
+Participants are supported to reflect on their leadership journey so far and discuss next steps in their career pathway.

-An opportunity to network showcase and celebrate the impact of INMA leaders to raise the profile of this significant career pathway.
+An opportunity to network, learn from others and celebrate the impact of the programme.

 ** Travel and any accommodation are not funded.